seanwhs/Tutorials/NextJS/Next-JS-Tutorial/NextJS-16-for-Absolute-Beginners/Appendices/AppendixD-Evolution-of-Web-Application-Architecture.md

 Next.js is trying to solve the architectural problems created by treating browsers as application servers.

-And that's why modern Next.js applications feel less like:
+Modern applications no longer look like:

 ```text
 Frontend